Frequently Asked Questions

 - In the real world horses don’t let you take long holiday!

-Maybe you or your parents, prefer you opt for the protective enclosed world of the college environment? rather than training in a real life commercial environment – but ……. will you get the qualification you actually need at college and will you get the job you deserve in the end?
+Maybe you or your parents, prefer that you opt for the protective enclosed world of the college environment? rather than training in a real life commercial environment – but ……. will you get the qualification you actually need at college and will you get the job you want and deserve in the end?
+It honestly does need serious consideration – parents should take heed and not try to protect for too long.

 Equine College courses: